 A cybersecurity risk assessment is about understanding, managing, controlling, and mitigating cyber risk across your organization.

-A repeatable process is a crucial part of any organization's risk management strategy and data protection efforts.
+A repeatable process is crucial to any organization's risk management strategy and data protection efforts.

-To begin, you'll need to auditing your data to answer the following questions:
+To begin, you'll need to audit your data to answer the following questions: